Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 ```

 Alright, so I've showed how to align multiple partitions with with parted using division, multiplication and addition.
-And now lets finish the side story on what was wrong in the one odd HP server.
+And now I'll finish the side story on what was wrong in the one odd HP server.

 So after searching the entire net.
 I found a [Server Fault question](https://serverfault.com/a/750083/154660) about someone that had troubles booting from a USB stick on a HP Microserver.
 And the answer explained that it needs to be a MBR partition table and not a GPT when booting from USB on that device.
 So I figured that it must be the same thing on HP ProLiant Rack Servers.